Rolle bolle: Strategy

 When rolling a bolle, there are two main strategies a player can choose between: bowling, and shooting.
 When bowling, the player (bowler) aims the bolle along an elliptical course to get as close to the stake as possible.
 The bowler releases the bolle underhand, with not much speed.
 This strategy is used for good placement for scoring.
 The alternative option is to shoot.
 When shooting, the player (shooter) aims the bolle in a straight line, directly at an opponent's bolle nearby the stake.
 The bolle is released underhand, but with great speed.
 The goal is to knock the opponents' bolle(s) away from the stake.

 Geographical distribution

-In Europe, Rolle Bolle is played in the Flanders regions of the Netherlands and Belgium, where it originated.
+In Europe, rolle bolle is played in the Flanders regions of the Netherlands and Belgium, where it originated.
 It is more common in rural areas, especially near Ghent, in the Meetjesland region and the region from Knesselare to Bruges.

-In North America, Rolle Bolle is played in rural areas ranging from Iowa to Winnipeg, in towns settled by Belgian emigrants.
-States and provinces where Rolle Bolle is played include: Illinois, Iowa, Manitoba, Minnesota, and Wisconsin.
+In North America, rolle bolle is played in rural areas ranging from Iowa to Winnipeg, in towns settled by Belgian emigrants.
+States and provinces where rolle bolle is played include: Illinois, Iowa, Manitoba, Minnesota, Indiana, and Wisconsin.